Menora v. Illinois High School Association: Case

 According to halakha, the main body of Jewish law, Jewish men are required to wear a head-covering when they pray or when they say a blessing over food.
-The head-covering commonly worn by Jewish men is known as a kippah, but no law requires that the head-covering be a kippah.
-Throughout the early 20th century, religiously observant Jewish men in America usually only wore a kippah when the law required, but by the 1950s and '60s, the kippah had become a more widespread religious symbol, and they began to wear the distinctive head-coverings whenever possible, including in public.
+The head-covering most commonly worn by Jewish men is known as a kippah, but no law requires that the head-covering be a kippah.
+Throughout the early 20th century, religiously observant Jewish men in America usually only wore a kippah when the law required.
+By the 1950s and 1960s, however, the kippah had become a more widespread religious symbol, and they began to wear the distinctive head-coverings whenever possible, including in public.
 The shift has been attributed to multiple causes, but the change itself signaled that Jews were adopting a more religious lifestyle and doing so openly, combining their Jewish and American identities.
 Some Orthodox Jewish schools shifted with the culture, requiring as an interpretation of halakha that students wear kippot as often as possible.

-In February 1981, two rival Orthodox Jewish schools in Chicagoland, Ida Crown Jewish Academy and Yeshiva High School, (Note: Yeshiva High School was renamed "Fasman Yeshiva High School" in 1981 after Rabbi Oscar Z. Fasman; it is a division of Hebrew Theological College in Skokie, Illinois, the named plaintiff along with Ida Crown.
-Chicago Tribune 1981 and Eleff 2020 both refer to the school as "Yeshiva High School"; this article retains that usage for consistency throughout.) were slated to compete in the Illinois high school men's basketball tournament; it would be the Yeshiva's first time competing in the tournament, having only been a conference member for a few years.
+February 1981 marked the start of that year's Illinois high school boys' basketball tournament, to be contested by two rival Chicagoland Orthodox Jewish schools: Ida Crown Jewish Academy and the Yeshiva High School.
+(Note: Yeshiva High School was renamed "Fasman Yeshiva High School" in 1981 after Rabbi Oscar Z. Fasman; it is a division of Hebrew Theological College in Skokie, Illinois, named as a plaintiff along with Ida Crown.
+Chicago Tribune 1981b and Eleff 2020 both refer to the school as "the Yeshiva High School"; this article retains that usage for consistency throughout.)
+The Yeshiva was making its tournament debut, having beaten Ida Crown for the first time ever in an otherwise lackluster pre-tournament season.
 The tournament was governed by the Illinois High School Association (IHSA), a private organization that regulates sporting competition between all high schools in the U.S. state of Illinois.
 Nearly all high schools in the state, whether public or private, are members.

-For safety reasons, IHSA rules prohibit headgear from being worn on the court with a few limited exceptions.
-Many other state leagues had the same rule, since it was derived from a model code published by the National Federation of State High School Associations.
+For safety reasons, the IHSA's rules prohibited headgear from being worn on the court, with exceptions for some headbands and soft metal barrettes.
+Many other state leagues had the same rule, since it was derived from a model code published by the National Federation of State High School Associations (NFHS).
 However, the students had been wearing kippot while playing basketball for years, fastening them with bobby pins – the two schools played a cumulative total of 1,300 basketball games in the IHSA, all with kippot.
+On the one occasion Ida Crown's students were told to take them off during play, Ida Crown forfeited the game rather than comply.